How to use life insurance for tax and estate planning

 Connect with one of our verified brokers to compare personalized life insurance quotes from Canada's top providers.

-Life insurance is an important part of tax and estate planning.
-Not only does it offer a safety net to ensure the financial needs of your loved ones are covered when you pass away, but it is also a versatile tool for managing finances, particularly from a tax planning perspective.
+A life insurance policy can be an integral part of tax and estate planning.
+Not only does it provide a financial safety net for your loved ones after you pass away, but it can also be a versatile tool to manage finances while you’re living, particularly from a tax planning perspective.

 Key takeaways